bemnlam/blog_posts/posts/displaying-the-full-content-in-hugo-rss-feed/index.md

 ---
 title: "Displaying the Full Content in Hugo's RSS feed"
-description: The default RSS feed in Hugo site shows article abstract only.
+summary: The default RSS feed in Hugo site shows article abstract only.
 But what should I do if I want to display full content of the articles in the feed?
 date: 2020-07-03T09:53:38+08:00
 lastmod: 2020-07-03T09:53:38+08:00
 draft: false